iccmr-quantum/iccmr-quantum.github.io/index.md

 Quantum computing is a nascent technology, which is advancing rapidly.

 There is a long history of research into using computers for music since the 1950s.
 Nowadays computers are essential for the music economy.
-Thus, is very likely that quantum computers will impact the music industry in the time to come.
+Thus, it is very likely that quantum computers will impact the music industry in the time to come.

 A new area of research and development is emerging: *Quantum Computer Music*.